Deekshitha-ML/Fashion_mnist-ML/README.md

 ## Model Architecture
 The CNN model consists of several convolutional layers followed by max-pooling and fully connected layers, designed to extract features and classify the images accurately.
 ## Results
-The model achieves an accuracy of 89-90% on the test set.
-Detailed performance metrics and visualizations can be found in the results section of the project.
+The model achieves an accuracy of 89-90% on the test set,demonstrating robust performance in classifying fashion items.
+The model's architecture efficiently captures features, leading to reliable predictions across all 10 categories.